5elenay/unikorn/docs/CreatingPackages.md

 # Unikorn Documentation - Making Your Own Unikorn Package
-So... you probably know almost anything for Unikorn now, Let's make our own package!
+So... you probably know almost anything about Unikorn now, Let's make our own package!

 ## Example Repo
 Check [this](https://github.com/5elenay/unikorn-hello-world) repository for example.